gajjara/gajjara.github.io/robotics.md

 Since we were utilizing DC motors, we simply decided to use a switch system for the control of the gripper arm and wrist rotation.

 <img src = "images/robotics_rov_arm.png?raw=true"/>

-Caption: The ROV tether
+Caption: The ROV arm.

 **Tether**
-We decided to build the tether with a wrap-around plastic sheating, while adding foam woven in the plastic sheating to allow the tether to have some positve buoyancy.
-THis poistive buoyancy does not obstruct the ROV's buoyancy (some effect on buoyancy, but this can be offset) or movement, since the tether floats above the nuetrally buoyant ROV.
-Every electrical connection within the tether was covered with heat-shrink coated in epoxy in order to prevent any safety hazards or water damange.
+We decided to build the tether with a wrap-around plastic sheathing, while adding foam woven in the plastic sheathing to allow the tether to have some positive buoyancy.
+This positive buoyancy does not obstruct the ROV's buoyancy (some effect on buoyancy, but this can be offset) or movement, since the tether floats above the neutrally buoyant ROV.
+Every electrical connection within the tether was covered with heat-shrink coated in epoxy in order to prevent any safety hazards or water damage.

 <img src = "images/robotics_rov_tether.png?raw=true"/>

-Caption: The ROV tether
+Caption: The ROV tether.

 **Buoyancy**
-Our buoynacy system was relatively simple, as we simply decided to use cutouts of diving board foam.
-We simply cut down the diving board foam until our ROV was nuetrally buoyant in water.
+Our buoyancy system was relatively simple, as we simply decided to use cutouts of diving board foam.
+We simply cut down the diving board foam until our ROV was neutrally buoyant in water.

-We made sure to use a relatvily large surface area of the diving board to ensure that any added loads that are attached to the ROV load does not signafigantly affect the buoyancy of the ROV.
+We made sure to use a relatively large surface area of the diving board to ensure that any added loads that are attached to the ROV load does not significantly affect the buoyancy of the ROV.

 This was also a simple low-cost solution for buoyancy on the ROV.

 <img src = "images/robotics_rov_buy.png?raw=true"/>

-Caption: The foam board attached to the ROV
+Caption: The foam board attached to the ROV.

 **Control System**
 Our control system was a relatively simple system, in which we simply choose to use a Raspberry Pi running Python to read and process joystick inputs, an Arduino Uno utilizing Blue Robotics electronic speed controllers (ESCs) (for thruster control).